x-square/data_analytics/24-05-maths-statistics-data-science.md

 **Random forest** for both classification and regression is an ensemble learning algorithm that combines multiple decision trees to improve prediction accuracy and reduce overfitting.
 It works by training a group of decision trees on different subsets of the data and aggregating their predictions to make the final prediction.
 Random forest uses a technique called bagging (bootstrap aggregating) to create diverse and independent trees, which helps to reduce variance and improve generalisation to new data.
 It is widely used in various domains, including finance, healthcare, and e-commerce, for tasks such as classification, regression, and feature selection.

+### Gradient boosting

+**Gradient boosting** for both classification and regression builds a strong model by training weak learners sequentially, where each model aims to reduce the residual errors from the previous models.
+It uses gradient descent to minimise a loss function, making iterative improvements to the model.
+Unlike AdaBoost, which reweights individual instances, Gradient Boosting focuses on optimising the overall model performance by correcting errors across the entire dataset.
+The final model combines predictions from all trained models, typically by summing them up, to enhance accuracy.
+The primary difference lies in their approaches: AdaBoost emphasises correcting individual misclassifications by adjusting weights, while Gradient Boosting focuses on minimising errors through gradient-based optimisation.

-### XGBoost
+### AdaBoost: Adaptive boosting

+**AdaBoost** for both classification and regression s an ensemble learning method that enhances model performance by sequentially combining weak classifiers.
+It starts with a base model and iteratively adjusts the weights of incorrectly classified instances to focus more on challenging examples in subsequent models.
+AdaBoost aggregates the predictions of all models using weighted voting, where the weight of each model reflects its accuracy.
+This process allows AdaBoost to correct errors from earlier models and improve overall predictive performance, particularly in complex datasets.
+Its key feature is the reweighting of misclassified instances, which helps to concentrate on difficult cases and adjust the focus of each new model.

+### XGBoost: Extreme gradient boosting

-XGBoost for both classification and regression is an advanced implementation of gradient boosting that is highly efficient, scalable, and accurate.
-It works by building an ensemble of weak learners, such as decision tree, and optimising them to make accurate predictions.
-XGBoost uses a regularised objective function to prevent overfitting and improve generalisation to new data.
-It is widely used in various domains, including finance, healthcare, and e-commerce, for tasks such as classification, regression, and ranking.
+**XGBoost** for both classification and regression is an optimised implementation of the gradient boosting algorithm that is designed for speed and performance.
+It uses a technique called regularisation to prevent overfitting and improve generalisation to new data.
+XGBoost is widely used in various domains, including finance, healthcare, and e-commerce, for tasks such as classification, regression, and ranking.

+### LightGBM: Light gradient boosting machine

+**LightGBM** for both classification and regression is a gradient boosting framework that uses a tree-based learning algorithm to improve prediction accuracy and efficiency.
+It is designed to be faster and more memory-efficient than other gradient boosting implementations by using a histogram-based algorithm to split data and reduce the number of splits.
+LightGBM is widely used in various domains, including finance, healthcare, and e-commerce, for tasks such as classification, regression, and ranking.

 ### Support vector machines